CaptchaSamurai/Math-Unicode-keyboard-overlay-Linux-XKB/README.md

-# Math keyboard layout for Linux
+# Math keyboard layout for X Window System (e.g. Ubuntu 22)
 The customized math keyboard layout is designed to streamline your mathematical writing everywhere.
 With a few easy steps, you will be able to type ∀, ℕ, Σ, ∫, ω and other math symbols as easily as you type alphabet letters.